Space Flight Research and Hardware Development Expertise

 Focus on the Science

 Because of our extensive history and in-house expertise, BioServe is a "one-stop-shop".
-From designing and building space flight hardware in our own machine shop, to conducting crew training, to writing and submitting safety packages, to payload recovery once returned to Earth, to sample analysis, BioServe has significant capabilities in all areas of payload integration and operations and research support.
+From designing and building space flight hardware in our own machine shop, over conducting crew training, writing and submitting safety packages, launch-site integration, launch, on-orbit operations, and payload recovery once returned to Earth, to sample analysis, BioServe has significant capabilities in all areas of payload integration and operations and research support.
 This unique combination of engineering and science know-how within the Center is what has made BioServe so successful and one of the premier implementers of meaningful, scientific research onboard the ISS.
 BioServe's leadership have scientific, engineering and business backgrounds.
 They are deeply ingrained in the day-to-day activities of the Center including developing and performing scientific research, developing hardware, interfacing with NASA, the ISS National Lab and our other partners, and supporting the conduct of experiments in orbit.
 Because of this background, one of BioServe's long held philosophies is to always put science and research first.
 That is, our hardware is designed based upon the science requirements rather than the science being based solely upon hardware limitations.
 BioServe makes every effort to accommodate a researcher's experiment up to designing entirely new hardware to support the science, if necessary and time and budget allow.

 During the experiment definition phase of a project, spaceflight hardware is provided to researchers as early in the process as possible for training and science testing.
 This ensures that the researcher is familiar with any limitation that may present itself during the experiment development process.
 It also enables BioServe to modify hardware configurations or designs, if necessary, in order to successfully support the research and ensure mission success.
 Since its inception, BioServe's primary goal for all space flight research supported is to maximize science return.
 This is our mission and our passion.